Patreon/platform-documentation/source/includes/_api-endpoints.md

 ```

 This endpoint returns a JSON representation of the [user](#user) who granted your OAuth client an `access_token`.
 It is most typically used in the [OAuth "Log in with Patreon flow"](https://www.patreon.com/platform/documentation/oauth) to create or update the patron's account info in your application.

+The Patreon JS library uses a data store pattern for storing inflated objects from the returned results of API calls.
+In some cases, especially if you have been granted the scopes for being a multi-campaign client or are opted-in to some API beta programs, the JS client calling `/current_user` will fetch the current user's campaign, as well as all the patron users connected to that campaign.

+This can result in the user store in the JS library having a larger list of users than expected for a call to `/current_user`, but the current user's `user` object will be in that list.

 ### HTTPS Request